 Colorful butterflies at Key West Butterfly & Nature Conservatory

 The Key West Butterfly and Nature Conservatory, also known as the Butterfly Garden in Key West, has become one of the most popular attractions when visiting Key West.
-Here you can stroll through a glass-enclosed tropical garden full of butterflies.
+At the conservatory you can stroll through a glass-enclosed tropical garden full of butterflies.

-And the butterflies love visitors.
+Visitors love visiting and the butterflies love the visitors.
 More often than not the colorful butterflies will try to land on your back or shoulder when you visit.
 For an educational experience the butterfly conservatory also has a learning center where you can indulge in all there is to know about butterflies.